Kajkac/ZTE-MC-Home-assistant/README.md

 phoneNumber = 'PHONENUMBER' # enter phone number here message = 'MESSAGE' # enter your message here zteInstance = zteRouter("192.168.0.1", "PASSWORD") # enter your router IP nad password here

+FURTHER INFO : When i will have time i will switch all to python and try to pack it like Hassio addon or integration, but for now this is functioning for me, anyone wanna contribute u can use this code and expand the funcionalities, like i use lot of code from guys bellow to achieve any functionalites so big thanks to them to share code.

 Special thanks to: